Fargo hit 20 years old on this merry day, having been released in the US of A on the 8th March 1996.

 Charmless, slippery, and inadvertently hilarious, every moment he’s on screen overreacting to everything is a total joy (just hope you never meet anyone like that in real life).

 His demise is also legendary.
-You’ll last see him with his leg protruding from a woodchipper after his acquaintance, Grimsrudm, decides to hack him down with an axe.
+You’ll last see him with his leg protruding from a woodchipper after his acquaintance, Grimsrud, decides to hack him down with an axe.
 Lovely couple.

 The endearing nature of the film continues to this day, despite several more high profile Coen brothers releases (No Country For Old Men is a more polished looking film, for sure).